 You should keep in mind that Miami Revision Rhinoplasty is often much more complex than primary rhinoplasty.
 When done correctly by a skilled facial plastic surgeon, this procedure works wonders for the shape of the nose.

-Recovery after revision rhinoplasty for a pollybeak deformity is similar to that of any other type of rhinoplasty.
+Recovery after Miami rhinoplasty revision for a pollybeak deformity is similar to that of any other type of rhinoplasty.
 Because it’s a revision procedure, you may be called in for frequent follow-up sessions in order to ensure that the scar tissue and cartilage growth are under control.

 Only a Skilled Facial Plastic Surgeon Will Do

-For correction of pollybeak deformity, it takes a skilled and experienced facial plastic surgeon.
+For correction of pollybeak deformity, it takes a skilled facial plastic surgery expert.
 It’s crucial that you find a surgeon who has enough experience in performing revision rhinoplasty surgery to get you the results you’re hoping for.

 If you need the best rhinoplasty revision surgeon, look no further than Dr. Anthony Bared, a well-respected double-board-certified facial plastic surgeon serving patients in the Miami area.
-Dr. Bared will meet with you during a consultation to examine your pollybeak deformity and decide on the ideal course of action.
+Dr. Bared will meet with you during a consultation to examine your nose imperfections and decide on the ideal course of action.
 To schedule your consultation, contact our office today.